phbuech/ema2wav/README.md

 ### 2.2 Executing the conversion from command line or as Python module

-Before running the conversion, make sure you placed your data in the input folders specified in the config (e.g., the demo input folder inside the project directory).
+Before running the conversion, make sure you placed your data in the input folders specified in the config (e.g., the demo input folder inside the `demo_data` subdirectory of the project directory).
 Output will be saved in configured output folder.

 #### 2.2.1 From command line

+cd to the `src` subdirectory of the project.
 Run the conversion from the command line by calling the convert.py script.
 This command takes one argument, namely the path to the configuration file.
-For example, when your config file is config.json in the project directory, run the following in the command line:
+For example, when your config file is config.json in the `src` project directory, run the following in the command line:

 ```python3 convert.py config.json```